pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 - Compatibility with our existing software stack and ecosystem to minimize the migration cost and efforts.

-  - At Meituan-Dianping, MySQL was our primary database solution supporting most of our business scenarios.
+  - At Meituan, MySQL was our primary database solution supporting most of our business scenarios.
 So compatibility with the MySQL protocol with secondary index support was a must-have feature.
 The solution also had to be able to deliver performant OLTP services with high concurrency.
-  - There are many product lines in Meituan-Dianping.
+  - There are many product lines in Meituan.
 The services have a huge volume and demand high-quality service from the storage system.
 We needed minimal transformation of current software stacks, such as service access, monitoring and alert system, and automated operations platform.

 - Online scalability.
 Data sharding, merging, and migration need to be automatic and transparent to the online business.
 The solution should support shard splitting and automatic migration for data sharding, and the services should not be interrupted during data migration.